 You hear it in jokes, see it in cartoons, and laugh about it online; But is it true?
-For many years people assumed dogs and cats can't live under the same home and we now know (and have known) that this simply isn't true.
+For many years people assumed dogs and cats can’t live in the same home and we now know (and have known) that this simply isn’t true.
 People can co-exist and accept hatred of one another.
-It happens in school, in the work place, and even in families.
+It happens in school, in the workplace, and even in families.
 What about cats though?
 Are cats instinctively geared toward the hatred of dogs?

 Dogs have been domesticated for around 18,800 years.
-They are directly related in the same family tree branch as the gray wolves.
-Gray wolves in the wild are pack animals and work together, often avoiding confrontation from other animals unless they have the intention to eat said animals.
+They are directly related to the same family tree branch as the gray wolves.
+Gray wolves in the wild are pack animals and work together, often avoiding confrontation with other animals unless they have the intention to eat said animals.
 They have always been found in cooler climates and are known for their survival rates in brutally cold weather.
-They require daily intake of food to remain healthy and mate successfully.
-They typically stick to the same areas and move as a group over years of mating and group leader changes.
+They require a daily intake of food to remain healthy and mate successfully and they typically stick to the same areas and move as a group over years of mating and group leader changes.

 They both have different ways of adaptability and have different uses of communication.
 A cat wagging its tail in the wild is a sign of aggression, where a dog wagging its tail is a sign of joy or happiness.
 They also have different ways of vocalizing disapproval.
-A cat will try to appear as big and as loud as it can where a dog will minimize its size to have focus on its teeth and rely on numbers (of the pack).
+A cat will try to appear as big and as loud as it can whereas a dog will minimize its size to displays its teeth more prominently and rely on the rest of the pack.
 The reason people still believe that cats hate dogs is because of miscommunication and opposite natural instincts.

 When you observe a cat who is being approached by a dog wagging its tail, it will become scared and aggressive because the tail is telling the cat “I am a threat”.
 The majority of this is phased out over time of living together under one household.
 A cat may still not approve of the dog, but that doesn’t mean there is hate.
 Cats just simply aren’t pack animals.
 They can form bonds with other cats and dogs as well but if it came down to survival, they will choose themselves first where a dog would think of what is best for the pack.
 With no reason to fear the loss of food or shelter, both animals can happily coexist with only minor miscommunication.